-Meetings of the full ECDC will be held quarterly.
+Meetings of the full ECDC will be held at least four times per year.
 When the full coalition meets, efforts will be made to offer two time options, one during business hours and one during evening hours, to accommodate different schedules of members and maximize participation.
-Subcommittee coleads and the ECDC co-leads will also meet monthly to further the integration among subcommittees and the sustainability of each.
+Working group co-leads and the ECDC co-leads will also meet, at least eight times per year, to further the integration among subcommittees and the sustainability of each.
 Full ECDC meetings will provide time for updates from subcommittees as well as members leading/engaged in related state committees like the State Early Childhood Advisory Council, the State Interagency Coordinating Council and the Comprehensive Systems of Personnel Development, with a focus on how developments relate to and can advance the ECDC mission and goals.

-ECDC subcommittees will meet routinely to work toward established goals and plans.
-The periodicity for full subcommittee meetings will be eight times per year to pursue the specific goals, projects, activities, and commitments.
-Subcommittee members will provide support as agreed to with their subcommittee co-chairs.
-When the full ECDC meets, time for subcommittee breakout sessions may occur and subcommittees will have the opportunity to share updates with the full group.
-In addition, a member from each subcommittee will be identified to participate at least quarterly in the meetings of the other subcommittee for purposes of alignment, coordination, and mutual learning.
+Working group members will provide support as agreed to with their subcommittee co-chairs.
+When the full ECDC meets, time for working group breakout sessions may occur and subcommittees will have the opportunity to share updates with the full group.
+In addition, a member from each working group will be identified to participate at least quarterly in the meetings of the other working group for purposes of alignment, coordination, and mutual learning.

-Minutes and notes will be produced and shared after each subcommittee and full ECDC meeting.
+Minutes and notes will be produced and shared after each working group and full ECDC meeting.
 Notes will include the meeting goals and participants, a synthesis of issues discussed, decisions made, and next steps and agreements.
 Notes will be written up within two weeks of each meeting using a standardized template and shared with all members of the ECDC.

-Subcommittee Goals and Leadership
+Working Group Goals and Leadership

-Help Me Grow Subcommittee:

-Early Identification, Connections, and Supports
+Help Me Grow Working Group Early Identification, Connections, and Supports